uwnrg/minotaur-cpp/CONFIGURATION.md

 ```

 #### Running minotaur
+1. Build minotaur with `make`
-1. You can now run minotaur with `./minotaur-cpp`
+2. Run minotaur with `./minotaur-cpp`